 The LTV limits do not apply to borrowers in negative equity applying for a mortgage for a new property.
 However, lenders may still opt to apply stricter lending standards, based on their assessment of each case.

-The Central Bank rules allow discretion for lenders to exceed the LTI limit of 3.5 times income in up to 20% of cases in any calendar year.
+Loan-to-income limit: The Central Bank rules originally allowed discretion for lenders to exceed the LTI limit of 3.5 times income in up to 20% of cases in any calendar year.